BioBoost/object-oriented-programming-using-java/exercises/basic.md

 ## Basic Exercises

+The exercises in this chapter require a basic knowledge of:

+* Variables
+* Methods
+* Classes and Objects
+* For-loop
+* Strings

 ### Circumference and area of a parallelogram

 Create a class that takes the base and height of a parallelogram.